The state's primary resource for weatherization-related technical education and training since 1985

 If you have previously attended weatherization training at one of Pennsylvania’s approved weatherization training providers and have completed the necessary coursework for your desired certification, you can be automatically certified.
 If you have not completed both of these requirements, you must attend training.

 How do I become certified?

 To become a certified weatherization worker, you must complete the Pennsylvania weatherization coursework for the certification you wish to achieve.
 Coursework must be taken at an approved PA WAP weatherization training provider.
-Pennsylvania has three approved weatherization training providers across the state:
+NSSC is the only approved weatherization training provider in Pennsylvania.